AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-services-backup-restore.md

 It can also throw **ArgumentException** if **BackupFolderPath** has a broken chain of incremental backups.
 For example, if it contains the full backup, the first incremental and the third incremental backup but no the second incremental backup.

+>[!NOTE]
->[AZURE.NOTE] The RestorePolicy is set to Safe by default.
+> The RestorePolicy is set to Safe by default.
 This means that the **RestoreAsync** API will fail with ArgumentException if it detects that the backup folder contains a state that is older than or equal to the state contained in this replica.  **RestorePolicy.Force** can be used to skip this safety check.
 This is specified as part of **RestoreDescription**.

 ## Deleted or lost service